WSU-kduncan/ceg3120-EdensRyan/Project1/README.md

 Proof:

-It now occurs to me that I do not know how to include an image in VIM.
-I'm going to attach the images in the pilot dropbox and come back to this after I finish a different assignment if I have time.
-I apologize for any inconvenience.
+I had some difficulty adding my screenshots into vim and found that I couldn't simply place them in the comments section of dropbox either.
+I have included them in a pdf that I attached directly to the file through github.
+I hope that is sufficent and apologize for any inconveniance.